911 must be able to dispatch health care for mental and behavioral health emergencies

 10% of 911 calls request help with a mental or behavioral health emergency.

-90% of people do not need such an invasive, costly response.
+Law enforcement is generally compelled to hospitalize or jail people needing this service, but 90% of people do not need such an invasive and costly response.

 What is CESSA?

 CESSA stands for Community Emergency Services and Support Act.
-It is a bill created by racial justice advocates at Access Living and will soon be introduced to the Illinois General Assembly.
+It is a bill created by racial justice advocates at Access Living in partnership with the family of Stephon Watts.
 CESSA addresses the health needs of people who are not violent and who are not violating the law by sending support instead of police.
 It expands the reach of current programs operating across the state that have already rejected co-responder models for this population, requiring that such work be coordinated with and accessible through the State’s 911 systems.
 The mobile response service proposed by CESSA is based on the CAHOOTS model that operates in Eugene, Oregon, and dispatches teams of medics (either a nurse or an EMT) and a crisis worker (who has at least several years of experience in the mental health field) to calls requesting help for mental and behavioral health emergencies.

 What Would CESSA Do?